Gamry’s Sequence Wizard – Easily Create Complex Test Sequences

-For more flexibility, Gamry Instruments enables the user several ways to perform electrochemical measurements.
-The user can chose from a variety of pre‑built techniques which are subordinated in specific groups in the Framework software.
-In addition, Gamry’s concept of “Open Source Scripting” allows the user to modify the experiment’s script source and to customize experiments.
+For more flexibility, Gamry Instruments provides you several ways to perform electrochemical measurements.
+You can choose from a variety of pre‑built techniques which are organized in specific groups in the Framework software.
+In addition, Gamry Instruments’ Open Source Scripting allows you to modify the experiment’s script source and to customize experiments.

 Gamry’s Sequence Wizard

-Nearly all experiments of Gamry’s Framework can be used in the Sequence Wizard.
-Additionally, different functions are included with which the settings of the potentiostat, the electrode, and further devices such as the Auxiliary Electrometer and the Electrochemical Multiplexer ECM8 can be controlled.
+Nearly all experiments of Gamry Instruments’ Framework™ software can be used in the Sequence Wizard.
+Additionally, different functions are included for control of the settings of the potentiostat, the electrode, and other devices such as the Auxiliary Electrometer and the Electrochemical Multiplexer ECM8.

 Generally, the following categories are preinstalled on the Sequence Wizard: